-San Miguel County was studied for its procedural compliance with the personal property assessment outlined in the Assessor's Reference Library (ARL) Volume 5, and in the State Board of Equalization (SBOE) requirements for the assessment of personal property.
+San Miguel County was studied for its procedural compliance with the personal property assessment outlined in the Assessor's Reference Library (ARL) Volume 5, and in the Equalization State of Board (SBOE) requirements for the assessment of personal property.
 The SBOE requires that counties use ARL Volume 5, including current discovery, documentation classification, procedures, current economic lives table, cost factor tables, depreciation table, and level of value adjustment factor table.